ryderdamen/WP-Conversation-Viewer/Readme.md

 // Someone Else: Hey, more than one person can join?

 // Me: Absolutely!
-As many people as you want, though you as the message-sender will always keep the right side of the conversation.
+As many people as you want, though "me" as the message-sender will always keep the right side of the conversation.

 // You: That's cool!